AndreyKoudr/FittingWithOrthoPoly/README.md

   Compiler
   --------
-  VS 2019 console, can be easily converted into Linux : just std:: and C++ 11/14.
+  VS 2019 console, can be easily converted into Linux : just std:: and C++ 11/14 are used.

   Parameters
   ----------
   Input : pairs of x-y points, Output : Jacobi poly.
 The code builds ortho poly approximation on points f(x). x must be monotonically increasing.

-  Parameter U is within [-1.0 .. +1.0] everywhere.
+  Parameter U is within [-1.0 .. +1.0] (which maps to [xmin..xmax]) everywhere.

-  Parameters alpha and beta define type of Jacobi polynomial; the case alpha = beta = 0.0 corresponds to a Legendre poly.
+  Parameters alpha and beta define a type of Jacobi polynomial; the case alpha = beta = 0.0 corresponds to a Legendre poly.
 This case is common for approximation of most curves.
 But if you need to fit a curve y(x) with infinite derivatives at the ends, like a half circle, or an aerofoil surface,